oshersi/assembly-virus/README.md

 ### Prerequisites

-The virus runs in the DOSBOX environment and therefore needs to be installed, and in order to analyze its effects, I recommend analyzing the files with the HEX editor.
+The virus runs in the DOSBOX environment and therefore DOSBOX  needs to be installed, and in order to analyze its effects, I recommend analyzing the files with the HEX editor.

 The development environment of the virus is Turbo Assembler, which is able to compile and link all parts of the code.